ruoyann/tp/docs/UserGuide.md

 Before diving deeper into our user guide, we encourage you to look through this section as it will provide tips on reading this document.

 There are many things you can use StudyTracker for.
 This user guide is structured so that it is easy for you to find what you need.
-[Command Syntax](#Command-Syntax) section explains the commands you'll be seeing throughout this guide.
-This is followed by the [GUI Layout](#GUI-Layout) and [Features](#Features) in StudyTracker.
+[Common Symbols](#Common-Symbols) and [Command Syntax](#Command-Syntax) section will help you in understanding this document better.
+You can then look at the [GUI Layout](#GUI-Layout) and [Features](#Features) sections on how to use StudyTracker.

 ### Common Symbols